 Additional hours available upon request.

 Visit Our Cincinnati Campus in Hamilton County

-Our nursing campus in Cincinnati is in the One Northlake Place building located right off the I-71 and I-275 interchange between Highpoint and Sixteen Mile Stand.
+Our nursing school in Cincinnati, Ohio, is in the One Northlake Place building right off the I-71 and I-275 interchange between Highpoint and Sixteen Mile Stand.
 We’re just a few miles away from Bethesda North Hospital, 20 miles from Westwood, and 30 minutes from Downtown Cincinnati.